Academic Freedom and Freedom of Speech Policy and Procedure

 • Vice-Chancellor and President (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-• Provost (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by Vice-Chancellor and President.
+• Director, Strategy, Governance and Office of the Vice-Chancellor (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by Vice-Chancellor and President.

 Promulgation